 You can look up at Health benefits of fermenting.
 I will link below my older post with the full recipe.

 Freezing is also another way to preserve food for a long time but not necessarily during a crisis like now.
-Because, at times of an economic crisis or other natural crisis you may be facing long term power failure.
+Because during an economic crisis or other natural crisis you may be facing long term power failure.
 Big freezers also consume a lot of electricity.
 Therefore, I wouldn’t advice freezing as the main way to preserve food long term during a crisis.

 Other ways would be smoking, but this is mainly for meat and fish.
 So I will not be touching on this method as I have no experience with this being a vegetarian all my life.